openstack/openstack-manuals/doc/cli-reference/source/murano.rst

 **Positional arguments:**

 ``<FILE>``
-  URL of the murano zip package, FQPN, or path to zip package.
+  URL of the murano zip package, FQPN, path to zip package or path to directory with package.

 **Optional arguments:**